ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect07.md

 ## Designing nested loops (see example of drawing the roof)
 * When do we need a loop?
-* When do we need a nestes loop?
+* When do we need a nested loop?